 The high quality work Russell did was only a fraction of the value we got.
 His explanations and numerous consultations will allow us to implement and benefit from his work for years to come.

 — Madera brand manager —

 Working within the visual language and brand attributes we had established, I designed a collection of assets that Madera could take with them into the future seasonal releases of apparel, stickers, hats, etc. This creates additional touchpoints that allow Madera to express their brand personality and build their tribe.
 This also elevates them above the standard procedure of a thoughtless logo-slap or the uninspired brand-name-in-a-new-font t-shirt.

 Madera showcased their new identity and minimalist look with a limited edition sprocket that quickly sold out.
 They continually receive positive feedback and requests for product with the new look as well as increased demand for softgoods.
-The new identity and narrowed focus has increase morale among Madera's team of sponsored riders as they are now more motivated to represent something they were proud of.
-Even the owners and designers are proud to have the new identity to compliment their creations and craftsmanship.
-Overall, their tribe is more engaged and motivated to both purchase product and to act as ambassadors for the brand than ever before.
+The new identity and narrowed focus have increase morale among Madera's team of sponsored riders as they are now more motivated to represent something they were proud of.
+Even the owners and designers are proud to have the new identity to complement their creations and craftsmanship.
+Overall, their tribe is more engaged and motivated to both purchase products and to act as ambassadors for the brand than ever before.